-Evaluation of Submissions will occur during the Proposal Review Period as described below.
+Evaluation of Submissions will occur during the proposal review period as described below.
 The decisions of the evaluators will be final in all instances.

-- Will the project be piloted in the Chattanooga, TN or Kansas City, MO metropolitan region;
+Will the project be piloted in the Chattanooga, TN, or Kansas City, MO, metropolitan region;

 - Does the project focus on education or workforce development; and

 - Partnerships & Collaboration: How connected is the project to the work of other related initiatives?
 Does it have appropriate partners and other organizational support?
 Are the proposed collaborations mutually beneficial and do they enhance the quality and/or reach of the project’s activities?
 Does the project team account for the similarities and differences between their work and that of other organizations focused on the same issues?

 - Impact on Community: Is the potential public benefit articulated in a clear, compelling way?

 - Keep a project blog, reporting at minimum once per month on project progress, challenges, impacts, and milestones.

-- Create, log, and share in collaboration with the Mozilla team a project assessment plan that includes measurable impact metrics
+- Create, log, and share in collaboration with the Mozilla team a project assessment plan that includes measurable impact metrics.

 At the beginning of each pilot period, the evaluators will have the ability to award up to a maximum of the amounts of money listed below as grants to support the development of selected projects.
-The total amount awarded in each pilot round, the number of Submissions/projects to be supported, and the amount of support given to support any particular project are all within the discretion of the evaluators, subject to the maximum amount available to be awarded by the evaluators in that round as follows:
+The total amount awarded in each pilot round, the number of Submissions to be supported, and the amount of support given to support any particular project are all within the discretion of the evaluators, subject to the maximum amount available to be awarded by the evaluators in that round as follows:

-- Spring Pilot Period (April 28, 2014 - July 18, 2014) – USD $75,000 maximum in total grants available in each city.
+- Round 1 – USD $75,000 maximum in total grants available in each city.

-- Summer Pilot Period (July 7, 2014 - September 26, 2014) – USD $75,000 maximum in total grants available in each city.
+- Round 2 – USD $75,000 maximum in total grants available in each city.

 Any Applicant whose proposal is awarded funding and who accepts the award will be required to sign a grant agreement with Mozilla Foundation.

-Any Applicant eligible for a grant award at any given round in the Fund is solely responsible for the payment of any taxes that may arise as a result of acceptance of the grant and for all other expenses or costs of the Applicants’ project not covered by the grant.
+Any Applicant eligible for a grant award at any given round in the Fund is solely responsible for the payment of any taxes that may arise as a result of acceptance of the grant and for all other expenses or costs of the Applicant’s project not covered by the grant.
 Each grant will be in the form of a single payment to the grantee.
 Grant awards cannot be transferred or substituted.

 Legal Rights in Submission:

-Applicant Certification of Rights in Submission: By entering a Submission, you represent and warrant that: (i) you are able to comply with these Terms; (ii) your Submission does not make unauthorized use of or violate in any way any rights of any 3rd party, including but not limited to copyright, trademark, patent, trade secret, or rights of publicity; and (iii) no one else’s permission is required for you to make your Submission in this Fund or to use your Submissions as contemplated under these Terms.
+Applicant Certification of Rights in Submission: By entering a Submission, you represent and warrant that: (i) you are able to comply with these Terms; (ii) your Submission does not make unauthorized use of or violate in any way any rights of any third party, including but not limited to copyright, trademark, patent, trade secret, or rights of publicity; and (iii) no one else’s permission is required for you to make your Submission in this Fund or to use your Submissions as contemplated under these Terms.

 Usage Rights in Submission:

 You retain all ownership rights in your Submission in the Fund.
-However, by participating you acknowledge that your Submission and all subsequent material you submit may become published on the Fund website, and you further agree that the Sponsor and anyone it designates shall have the unrestricted and non-exclusive right to edit, adapt, publish, copy, display, perform, broadcast, modify, and otherwise use any or all of your Submission and all other materials and information you supply, alone or in combination with other material, in any and all media, whether now known or later discovered, in perpetuity, without restriction of any kind whatsoever, without further compensation to you or anyone else.
+However, by participating you acknowledge that your Submission and all other materials you submit may be published on the Fund website, and you further agree that the Sponsor and anyone it designates shall have the unrestricted and non-exclusive right to edit, adapt, publish, copy, display, perform, broadcast, modify, and otherwise use any or all of your Submission and all other materials and information you supply, alone or in combination with other material, in any and all media, whether now known or later discovered, in perpetuity, without restriction of any kind whatsoever, without further compensation to you or anyone else.

-While not required, we encourage all Applicants to make their Submissions (as well as any supporting documentation) available to the general public under an open source license such as BSD, Creative Commons Attribution Only, or Mozilla Public License v2.
+While not required, we encourage all Applicants to make their Submissions (as well as any supporting documentation) available to the general public under an open source license such as BSD, Creative Commons Attribution Share-Alike, or Mozilla Public License v2.
 If the type of license has an influence on the likely impact of the Submission, then the evaluators may take that into consideration in reviewing the Submission.
 You agree to identify in the license for your Submission that the Submission was initially designed and created for the Mozilla Gigabit Community Fund (www.mozilla.org/gigabit/).

 By entering a Submission into the Fund, you are agreeing to these Terms, and the review and use of your Submission by Sponsor and its designees as contemplated in these Terms, which includes consent to Sponsor, its agencies, partners or assigns to use the Submission and your name and/or likeness for advertising and promotional purposes, in any media, without further notice, compensation, consideration, review, or consent, except as prohibited by law.